Eric-Carlton/PokemonGoReader/Readme.md

 Known Issues
 ------------
-* IE doesn't like the CSS used in the table.
-Solution: don't use IE.
+* IE and Safari don't seem to like some of the CSS being used.
+I develop with Chrome, so I reccommend that you use Chrome to run this app.
+I can guarantee that anything on master works in Chrome.

 FAQs
 -----